1955 doubled die penny showing dramatic doubling on date and IN GOD WE TRUST

 MS-65 Red Gem uncirculated, exceptional strike $100,000 – $150,000+

 💡 For broader Lincoln cent values across all dates and grades, see the FindRareCoins coin values guide.
-For a deeper look at error coins across all denominations, visit our error coins guide.
+For a deeper look at error coins across all denominations, visit our error coins value guide.

 How to Authenticate the 1955 DDO